anthonyamar/my-second-brain/Welcome in my mind 🧠.md

 Well, it's very easy: use it as you want.

 Here's a hint: you can just watch the subjects on the sidebar and start to dig into the ones that sparks your curiosity.
+You can also go to the [~ Changelog](~%20Changelog.md) and start by reading what was just changed.

 You can agree or disagree with the content, the ideas, the way I'm seeing things or the link and resources I propose, it's ok.

-As long as you're enjoying the journey and you learn things, well, you're using it well!
+As long as you're enjoying the journey, and you learn things, well, you're using it well!

 Knowledge is something we're building all our life.
 We can build knowledge alone, but it will never be as good as doing it together.
 So please, don't hesitate to engage conversation, share your thoughts or just sending love \(even hate :-\)\) by [contacting me](Contact%20me%20%F0%9F%92%8C.md) 💌